hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 ---

 {{% notice note %}}
-If you just want to deploy the dashboard, feel free to skip ahead to the [setup](../2_setup/)section.
+If you just want to deploy the dashboard, feel free to jump to the [setup](../2_setup/)section.
 {{% /notice %}}

 In this section we take a look under the hood to show you how the solution works.
 This will help you customize the design to meet your needs.